KasaFidie-Technologies/handsTalk/SignGPT/README.md

 Ezra
 Enoch Djam Beamahn

-To run:
+To run install all dependencies which can be found in the requirements.txt

-cd to directory
+cd to the directory

-run this in the terminal to activate venv. source venv/bin/activate

-run the signGPT.py
+run signGPT.py